quiet/docs/docs/profiles.md

 ### Gaussian Minimum Shift Keying <sub>[wikipedia](https://en.wikipedia.org/wiki/Minimum-shift_keying#Gaussian_minimum-shift_keying)</sub>

+This mode is selected with `mod_scheme` set to `gmsk`.
+This mode is not compatible with OFDM operation.

 ### Phase Shift Keying <sub>[wikipedia](https://en.wikipedia.org/wiki/Phase-shift_keying)

 This method can be pictured as a unit circle in the complex plane.
 Each bit representation contains the same magnitude and varies only in phase on this unit circle.